hakank/picat_regex/README.md

    The Picat executable picat is now created (if no errors occurred) in this directory.

+* make the Picat program be aware of the regex module

+  The next step is to let the Picat executable be aware of the regex module.
+This can be done in two ways.
+Here we assume that `regex.pi` is in the direcotry `/home/hakank/picat/lib`.

+  a) With the `-path` flag:

+     ```
+     $ picat -path /home/hakank/picat/lib  program.pi
+     ```

+  b) Or set the environment variable PICATPATH

+     ```
+     $ expport PICATPATH=".;/home/hakank/picat/lib"
+     $ picat program.pi
+     ```

 * test that it works as expected
    ```
    $ ./picat